DeyanM1/Zephyr/documentation.md

 ---
 ## ALIST
 A Allocated List is a list that does'nt fill spaces between values.
 It saves memory.
-The positioning an Commands are like a normal List.
+The positioning Commands are like a normal List.

 ## Math Object